Purposeful Teaching Fellowship

 Agreements:

-- Participate in all sessions in the spring semester (dates listed above)
+• Participate in all in-person sessions (see above)

-- Participate in 1 pre-semester course review with the cohort in August, 2025 (date tbd)
+• Participate in 1 pre-semester course review with the cohort in December 2025 or August, 2026 (date tbd)

 Funding: